moritz91/medium/README.md

 yarn
 ```

-2. Make sure you have PostgreSQL running on your computer with a database called `codeponder2` and a user who has access to that database with the username `postgres` and password `postgres`
+2. Make sure you have PostgreSQL running on your computer with a database called `stackflow` and a user who has access to that database with the username `postgres` and password `postgres`

 - Mac: https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb
 - Windows: https://www.guru99.com/download-install-postgresql.html